Rangers: Murray calls for free vote on board appointments

-The Scottish businessman was successful at the Court of Session on Monday in forcing Rangers to postpone their AGM.
+The Scottish businessman was successful at the Court of Session on Monday in

 It means that, when the meeting takes place before the year is out, bids by Murray and three others to join the board must be on the agenda.

 "If I'm not voted on, I will accept that.
 It's a totally democratic situation," Murray told BBC Scotland.

 "It's really important that there is what I would call a free vote at the AGM; there's no deals done with anyone.